Updated March 18, 2026

 Behavior

 All of Munich.
-Consumption banned near schools, playgrounds, and public events like Oktoberfest.
+Consumption banned near schools, playgrounds, sports facilities, and public events like Oktoberfest.
+Bavaria enforces the strictest interpretation.

 How to avoid

 Legal on paper, but Bavaria enforces aggressively.
 Don't consume near Oktoberfest, schools, playgrounds, or in public view.
+If you must use cannabis, do it in a private residence.
 Better to avoid entirely in Munich.

 Alcohol